Ömer the Tourist in Star Trek

-Ömer the Tourist in Star Trek (Turist Ömer Uzay Yolunda) is a 1973 Turkish cult comedy/drama science fiction film, produced and directed by Hulki Saner, featuring Sadri Alışık as a Turkish hobo who is beamed aboard the Starship Enterprise.
+Ömer the Tourist in Star Trek (Turist Ömer Uzay Yolunda) (also known as Turkish Star Trek) is a 1973 Turkish cult comedy-drama science fiction film, produced and directed by Hulki Saner, featuring Sadri Alışık as Ömer the Tourist, a Turkish hobo who is beamed aboard the Starship Enterprise.
+It is the last film in the Ömer the Tourist franchise.
+As a Turksploitation film, the film is a low-budget Turkish adaptation of Star Trek and uses unauthorized footage from it.

+The film is a product of Turkey's cultural climate at the time. Ömer the Tourist represents a stereotypical lower-class individual who nevertheless manages to confuse and outwit higher-class, educated individuals—in this case, the ship's crew.
+The film also includes many distinctly Turkish stylistic elements.

 Background

-The film, which is the eighth and final in a series of films featuring Alışık as Ömer the Tourist, is commonly known as Turkish Star Trek because of plot and stylistic elements lifted from several Star Trek: The Original Series episodes.
-The plot and dialogue are almost verbatim from "The Man Trap", with borrowings from "What Are Little Girls Made Of?" and "I, Mudd" (a collection of androids), "Arena" (Kirk battles a Gorn-like creature), and "Amok Time" (Kirk and Spak are forced to fight each other), as well as the unauthorized use of special effects footage from the series.
-Although unofficial and part of another franchise, it is the first movie taking place in Star Trek universe, filmed six years before the official motion picture.
+The film is the eighth and final in a series of films featuring Alışık as Ömer the Tourist.
+The plot and dialogue are almost verbatim from The Man Trap, with borrowings from What Are Little Girls Made Of? and I, Mudd (a collection of androids), Arena (Kirk battles a Gorn-like creature), and Amok Time (Kirk and Spak are forced to fight each other), as well as the unauthorized use of special effects footage from the series, a defining feature of Turksploitation films.
+Although unofficial and part of another franchise, it is the first movie taking place in the Star Trek universe, filmed six years before the official motion picture.

+While Star Trek was created in 1966, it was not shown in Turkey until 1973, when the state owned Turkish Radio and Television Corporation (TRT) began broadcasting it, which was the only television broadcaster at the time.
+By the next year, it attained enough popularity that director Hulki Saner decided to set the final installment of the Turist Ömer series in the Star Trek universe.